nmittal29/CMPS_290S_PaperReview/What is blog all about.md

 ~~~~

 <p align="justify">
-To synchronize replicas for LWTs, Cassandra uses Paxos protocol for consensus.
-There are four phases to Paxos: <b>prepare/promise</b>, <b>read/results</b>, <b>propose/accept</b> and <b>commit/ack</b>.
-Thus, Cassandra makes four round trips between a node proposing a lightweight transaction and any needed replicas in the cluster to ensure proper execution, so performance is affected.
+To synchronize replica nodes for LWT, Cassandra uses Paxos consensus protocol.
+There are four phases in Paxos: <b>prepare/promise</b>, <b>read/results</b>, <b>propose/accept</b> and <b>commit/ack</b>.
+Thus, Cassandra makes four network round trips between a node proposing a lightweight transaction(leader node) and other replicas in the cluster to ensure linearizable execution, so performance is affected.
 </p>

 <p align="justify">
-Prepare/promise is the core of the algorithm.
+Prepare/promise is the critical phase of the Paxos algorithm.
 The leader (node which proposes the value) picks a proposal number and sends it to the participating replicas.
 If the proposal number is the highest a replica has seen, it promises to not accept any proposals associated with any earlier proposal number.
 Along with that promise, it includes the most recent proposal it has already received.
 </p>

 <p align="justify">